 When all is told, Monsieur de Saint-Luc and le capitaine d’Haberville are soon reconciled.
 They were childhood friends. and War, the duties of officers, separated the former friends.
 Jules and Arché have resumed their friendship.

 Arché’s men burnt down the d’Haberville’s manoir, and Captain D’Haberville now looks older than his age.
-He has fought in many conflicts between Amerindians who were friends of the British, the Iroquois confederacy, and the Hurons-Wendats, the Wyandot people, allies of the French.
+He has fought in many conflicts between Amerindians who were friends of the British and the Huron-Wendat, the Wyandot people and the Iroquois confederacy.
 These wars were taxing, but we find confirmation of the wars the French entered when Champlain fought on behalf of Amerindians, the Wyandot people.
 It began in 1609.
 In Les Anciens Canadiens.
 Mon oncle Raoul is running the seigneurie, not his exhausted brother.